Homemade Ricotta Cheese

 The amount of salt that you use is really up to you, but I recommend going with ½ teaspoon the first time you try it – you can always season later!

-Don’t allow the mixture to overheat – the milk will become foamy, but should never hit a rolling boil.
+Don’t allow the mixture to overheat.
+The milk will become foamy, but should never hit a rolling boil.

-Once warm enough, stir in the lemon juice.
-It’ll curdle right away.
-Turn off the heat and let it sit for 10 to 15 minutes as the curds separate from the liquid.
+Turn off the heat and let the mixture sit for 10 to 15 minutes as the curds separate from the liquid.

 The longer it drains, the thicker it will be!